jlewi/foyle/docs/content/en/docs/getting-started/locally.md

 weight: 2
 ---

+{{% pageinfo %}}
+Deploying Foyle locally is the quickest, easiest way to try out Foyle.
+{{% /pageinfo %}}

 ## Installation

 ### Prerequisites: VSCode & RunMe

-Foyle relies on [VSCode](https://code.visualstudio.com/) and [RunMe.dev](https://runme.dev/)
+Foyle relies on [VSCode](https://code.visualstudio.com/) and [Runme.dev](https://runme.dev/)
 to provide the frontend.

 1. If you don't have VSCode visit the [downloads page](https://code.visualstudio.com/) and install it
-1. Follow [RunMe.dev](https://docs.runme.dev/installation/installrunme#installing-runme-on-vs-code) instructions to install the RunMe.dev extension in vscode
+1. Follow [Runme.dev](https://docs.runme.dev/installation/installrunme#installing-runme-on-vs-code) instructions to install the RunMe.dev extension in vscode

 ### Install Foyle